davidchua/sg-mp-absentee/README.markdown

-# Singapore Members of Parliament's Attendance Record
+# Singapore Members of Parliament's Absentee Record

 Simple script to scrap data from Singapore Parliament's proceeding reports.
-This script helps to track MP's attendance and outputs the result into a sqlite3 database.
+This script helps to track MP's absentee records and outputs the result into a sqlite3 database.

 ## Usage